-Element Description Steps for 1.
-Review available resources on traffic stop volume and its relation to DUI arrests and Implementation impaired-driving fatalities.
+Element Description Steps for Implementation Review available resources on traffic stop volume and its relation to DUI arrests and impaired-driving fatalities.
 Gather existing data from the Texas Office of Court Administration (OCA) annual report and the Texas Municipal Courts Education Center (TMCEC) on trends in traffic stops.
-2. Correlate traffic stop data to driving while intoxicated (DWI) arrest data from OCA and impaired-driving data from the Fatality Analysis Reporting System.
-3. Create a data report based on the existing report from TMCEC.
-4. Disperse those data to traffic safety partners and policy makers (including positioning on dyingtodrink.org and the impaired-driving task force).
-5. Prepare a presentation of those data, and arrange speakers to convey those data to the Texas Sheriff's Association, Texas Police Chiefs, DPS, Texas Commission on Law Enforcement (TCOLE), safety coalitions, and other police and police leadership groups.
-Prepare articles for publication in their newsletters, websites, and other publications.
-6. Prepare and disseminate public information based on this research.
-7. Convey this information to the Texas Legislature and other public policy makers.
-Participating OCA, TMCEC, Texas Sherriff's Association, Texas Police Chiefs, DPS, TCOLE, and city and Organizations county agencies Effectiveness to Cost to \$\$ Implement Time to Short Implement Barriers Finding local and state leaders/champions.
+Correlate traffic stop data to driving while intoxicated (DWI) arrest data from OCA and impaired-driving data from the Fatality Analysis Reporting System.
+Create a data report based on the existing report from TMCEC.
+Disperse those data to traffic safety partners and policy makers (including positioning on dyingtodrink.org and the impaired-driving task force).
+Prepare a presentation of those data, and arrange speakers to convey those data to the Texas Sheriff's Association, Texas Police Chiefs, DPS, Texas Commission on Law Enforcement (TCOLE), safety coalitions, and other police and police leadership groups.
+Prepare and disseminate public information based on this research.
+Convey this information to the Texas Legislature and other public policy makers.
+Participating Organizations Effectiveness OCA, TMCEC, Texas Sherriff's Association, Texas Police Chiefs, DPS, TCOLE, and city and county agencies to Cost to Implement \$\$ Time to Implement Short Barriers Finding local and state leaders/champions.
 Developing partnerships necessary for implementing this countermeasure.
 Obtaining sustained and sufficient funding.
 Need for police chiefs to support community outreach.